-The Professional Practice mentor is invited to evaluate the general work performance of the student.
-This evaluation does not count for the final grade.
+The Professional Practice mentor/supervisor will be invited to evaluate the general work performance of the student.
+This evaluation does not count for the final grade, unless in case of conflicts and/or large discrepancies between the two assigned evaluators.

-Evaluation feedback from the Examination/Reading Committee and the mentor will be shared anonymously with the students (comments + score for each item to evaluate (insufficient - sufficient - satisfactory - good - very good - excellent - see Annex 4 Evaluation criteria).
+Evaluation feedback from the Examination Committee will be shared anonymously with the students (comments + score for each item to evaluate (insufficient - sufficient - satisfactory - good - very good - excellent - see Annex 4 Evaluation criteria).
+The PP mento/supervisor's feedback will also become available to the student.

-The final Professional -Practice grade will be deliberated by the Examination Board of IMBRSea and be communicated to the Coordination Office, which is in charge of uploading the grade to the grade management system of UGent and communicating the feedback to the students.
+The final Professional-Practice grade will be deliberated by the IMBRSea Examination Board and communicated to the Coordination Office, which is in charge of uploading the grades to the grade-management system of UGent (IMBRSea main coordinating university), and of communicating the feedback to the students.